-The site infrastructure and operations described in Section 3 are limited at controlling and containing pollutants and if managed improperly can contaminate the environment.
-The Post Construction Maintenance Plan includes standard operations procedures (SOP)s that are intended to compensate for the limitations of the site infrastructure.
+The site infrastructure and operations described in this Section are limited at controlling and containing pollutants and if managed improperly can contaminate the environment.
+The LTSWMP includes standard operations procedures (SOP)s that are intended to compensate for the limitations of the site infrastructure.
 The property manager must use good judgment and conduct operations appropriately, doing as much as possible indoors and responsibly managing operations that must be performed outdoors.
-The drawings describing the infrastructure are included in Appendix.
-The SOPs for the following operations exposed to the weather are filed in Appendix B.